 AP102 KEYBOARDING II (3.0 credits/56 clock hours) The Keyboarding II class will reinforce formatting of letters, memorandums and reports, itineraries, agenda, minutes, press releases, and further develop speed and accuracy on timed writings.
 Production tests will be taken to develop speed and accuracy on business documents.
-Prerequisite: Keyboarding I & Lab or Keyboarding/Word Essentials with a grade of C- or better.
+Prerequisite: Keyboarding I & Lab or Keyboarding/Word Essentials.

 AP103 KEYBOARDING II LAB (1.0 credit/28 clock hours) This course is designed to build speed and accuracy by providing extra time to work on drill work and timed writings.
 The student's updated keyboarding speed will be recorded within the student's personal file.
-Prerequisite: Keyboarding I & Lab or Keyboarding/Word Essentials with a grade of C- or better.
+Prerequisite: Keyboarding I & Lab or Keyboarding/Word Essentials.